andrej-fischer/EMu/README.md

+# EMu stable release

+The current stable release, including a pre-compiled executable of EMu for Mac OS X (64bit), can be found on our [ftp](ftp://ftp.sanger.ac.uk/pub/teams/153/EMu/) site at:

+`ftp://ftp.sanger.ac.uk/pub/teams/153/EMu/`

+# Test EMu

+The main executable is called `EMu`.
+To test `EMu` type:

+`$ ./EMu --mut 21_breast_cancers.mutations --opp 21_breast_cancers.opportunity --pre ./test`

 # Compilation

-To compile EMu, you need to fulfill the following dependencies:
+To compile EMu yourself, you need to fulfill the following dependencies:

 * A C++ compiler, such as g++.
 * An installation of the GNU scientific library (v14 or later).
-You can point to the directory of a local installation in the makefile.
 * The software uses openMP.
 If you do not wish to use openMP, comment out the corresponding lines in MutSpecEM.cpp and in the Makefile.

-To compile EMu, change the include (-I) and library (-L) paths in the Makefile to point to the local installation of gsl, if they are not in `/usr/local/` (e.g. if you don't have admin rights), and then simply type 'make' on the command line, while in the source file directory.
+[If you try to compile EMu on a machine without admin rights, you might need to change the paths in the Makefile to point to your local installation of gsl, if they are not in `/usr/local/`.
+Then simply type 'make' on the command line, while in the source file directory.]

 # EMu usage

-The main executable is called `EMu`.
-Typical `EMu` usage:

-`./EMu --mut 21_breast_cancers.mutations --opp 21_breast_cancers.opportunity --pre ./target/test [--mcmc 1.0e5 --force 4]`

-The directory `./target/` must exist.
-It will not be created.

 Command line arguments: